Tick: Argasidae

 The body of a soft tick is pear-shaped or oval with a rounded anterior portion.
 The mouthparts cannot be seen from above, as they are on the ventral surface.
-A centrally positioned dorsal plate with ridges projecting slightly above the surrounding surface, but with no decoration are often present.
+A centrally positioned dorsal plate with ridges projecting slightly above the surrounding surface, but with no decoration is often present.
 Soft ticks possess a leathery cuticle as well.
 A pattern of small, circular depressions expose where muscles are attached to the interior of the integument.
 The eyes are on the sides of the body, the spiracles open between legs 3 and 4, and males and females only differ in the structure of the genital pore.

 Nuttalliellidae

 Nuttalliellidae can be distinguished from both ixodid and argasid ticks by a combination of a projecting gnathosoma and a soft leathery skin.
 Other distinguishing characteristics include the position of the stigmata, the lack of setae, the strongly corrugated integument, and the form of the fenestrated plates.
+Nuttalliellidae genera are grouped together with reference to the character of the pseudoscutum and hypostome, but especially the 'ball-and-socket-like' leg joints.